cybergis/cybergis-compute-core/docs/codebase.md

     - make the redis connection actually persistent and not local
 - get an actual git sdk to avoid having to exec
 - the Helper generateId function has a chance of collisions (expected 1 in every 62 ** 5 for every millisecond)
+- unlink vs rm in FolderUtil.removeZip -- unlink doesn't actually remove but rm does (changed to rm)

 ### Maintainers